psydenst/Nymja_AI_MVP_v1/README.md

 This is the first deliverable of the Nymja.ai project, which aims to create an app that concentrates open-source LLMs under a privacy-focused architecture.

 Thus, this MVP runs on the Llama 3.2 1B model, using Python Django for the backend, Next.js for the frontend, and PostgreSQL as the database.
-You can run it locally by following the instructions below.
+You can run it locally by following the instructions below, being orchestrated by Docker.

 To find out more about the project, visit the [Nym forum](YOUR_FORUM_LINK_HERE).